-- Tracking individual student growth in Reading and Maths. - Facilitated planning takes place in each level. - Core Leaders (Education in Faith, Learning and Teaching, Student Wellbeing, School Community and Leadership and Management) meet regularly regarding curriculum areas; Maths, Literacy, Inquiry, Religious Education, Student Wellbeing, - Collaborative year level planning across all year levels occurring on a weekly basis, as well as during allocated planning days each term. - Resourcing teacher planning room. - Building maths resources around number, measurement, geometry, statistics and probability. - Professional Learning Teams focussing on the teaching and learning in literacy and numeracy. - Building teacher capacity in Mathematics through Professional Learning opportunities eg: Junior and Senior Maths Leaders. - Maths intervention teaching program implemented for students with needs in grades 2, 3, 4. - Building teacher capacity in reading comprehension through targeted PD opportunities.
+- Tracking individual student growth in Literacy and Numeracy. - Facilitated planning in each level. - Core Leaders (Education in Faith, Learning and Teaching, Student Wellbeing, School Community and Leadership and Management) meet regularly regarding curriculum areas; Maths, Literacy, Inquiry, Religious Education, Student Wellbeing. - Collaborative year level planning across all year levels occurring on a weekly basis, as well as during allocated planning days each term. - Resourcing the teacher planning room. - Building maths resources around number, measurement, geometry, statistics and probability. - Professional Learning Teams focussing on teaching and learning in literacy and numeracy. - Building teacher capacity in Mathematics through Professional Learning opportunities eg: Junior and Senior Maths Leaders. - Maths intervention teaching program implemented for students with needs in Grades 2, 3, 4. - Building teacher capacity in reading comprehension through targeted PL opportunities.

-- Continuing to work with Literacy support from the CEM to guide planning and direction in teaching literacy. - Development of whole school learning and teaching plan based on the AUSVELS curriculum. - Authentic learning Experiences for our learners based in real life experiences.
+- Working in collaboration with the CEM to guide planning and direction in learning and teaching. - Development of whole school learning and teaching plan based on the Victorian Curriculum. - Authentic learning Experiences for our learners based in real life experiences.
 Especially for language development.
-(Student action teams, excursions, language experiences, students learning with families, etc.) - Implementation of New Wave Mental Maths Program 3-6. - Annual Family Maths Night. - Focus on developing continued implementation and use during planning of HE Strategies and Skills for Comprehension document to develop consistency in practice relating to reading comprehension. - Junior school's focus on explicit, systematic teaching of phonics. - Junior school continued focus on developing oral language through explicit teaching of language skills. - Grades Prep 1: Implementation of a Phonological Screener and a decoding/encoding assessment. - Grade 2 continuation of the Sutherland Phonological Awareness Test (SPAT-R) as well as the introduction of a decoding/encoding assessment. - Whole school focus on vocabulary development aiming to enhance oral language development. - 'Repetitive Interactive Read Aloud' strategy continued to be used across the school to develop vocabulary. - 'Accountable Talk' embedded as a strategy that is used from Prep-6 to encourage talk about text. - Two "Reading Recovery" teachers employed to meet the needs of Grade One students with reading difficulties. - A Levelled Literacy Intervention Teacher employed to meet the Literacy needs of the Grades 2 -6 students. - An Multi-Sensory Structured Language (MSL) tutor employed to cater for the needs of 'at risk' students - Assessment Schedules evaluated to ensure purposeful, consistent data relating to student achievement is recorded. - Data used as a guide for all teaching and learning Progressive Achievement Test in Reading (PAT-R), Progressive Achievement Test in Maths (PAT- Maths) - all informing classroom teaching. - Use of Student Performance Analyser (SPA) software to analyse student data and achievement. - EAL/D continuums used in all levels for students who fit the prescribed criteria. - Two EAL/D/New Arrivals Teachers employed to support newly arrived students from overseas, refugee students as well as EAL/D background. - Socio-linguistic profiles gathered as a form of evidence to inform teaching and learning practice. - Formation of a plan for the academic year in the area of Literacy and Mathematics. - Learning intentions, success criteria and feedback embedded as common practice across school.
+(Student action teams, excursions, language experiences, students learning with families, etc.) - Implementation of 'New Wave' Mental Maths Program 3-6. - Annual Family Maths Night. - Continued focus on timely, consistent, purposeful and standardised testing to best inform teaching and learning. - Junior school's focus on explicit, systematic teaching of phonics. - Junior school continued focus on developing oral language through explicit teaching of language skills. - Grades Prep 1: Implementation of a Phonological Screener and a decoding/encoding assessment. - Grade 2 continuation of the Sutherland Phonological Awareness Test (SPAT-R) as well as the introduction of a decoding/encoding assessment. - Whole school focus on vocabulary development aiming to enhance oral language development. - 'Repetitive Interactive Read Aloud' strategy continued to be used across the school to develop vocabulary. - 'Accountable Talk' embedded as a strategy that is used from Prep-6 to encourage talk about text. - Two 'Reading Recovery' teachers employed to meet the needs of Grade One students with reading difficulties. - Two 'Literacy Intervention' teachers employed to meet the Literacy needs of the students in Grades 2 6, through the implementation of Fountas and Pinnell's 'Levelled Literacy Intervention'. - A Multi-Sensory Structured Language (MSL) tutor employed to cater for the needs of 'at risk' students. - Assessment Schedules evaluated to ensure purposeful, consistent data relating to student achievement is recorded. - Data used as a guide for all teaching and learning Progressive Achievement Test in Reading (PAT-R), Progressive Achievement Test in Maths (PAT-Maths) all informing classroom teaching. - Use of Student Performance Analyser (SPA) software to analyse student data and achievement. - EAL/D continuums used in all levels for students who fit the prescribed criteria. - Two EAL/D/New Arrivals Teachers employed to support newly arrived students from overseas, refugee students as well as EAL/D background. - Socio-linguistic profiles gathered as a form of evidence to inform teaching and learning practice. - Formation of a plan for the academic year in the area of Literacy and Mathematics. - Learning intentions, success criteria and feedback embedded as common practice across school. - Development of a central database (using Google Drive) to record, track and analyse student data in both Literacy and Numeracy.